 Family-owned company CPL Aromas has built a plan on four pillars, one of which is innovation.
 CPL Aroma’s EcoBoost Technology is an innovation which results in a high impact fragrance at 10% of the normal fragrance dosage.
 It’s an entirely different way for perfumers to formulate, yielding numerous benefits including a reduced carbon footprint since less energy and packaging is used in manufacturing, and a reduction in waste and transportation costs.

 In 1998, the International Union for Conservation listed Santalum album as a vulnerable species when the exponential increase in demand for sandalwood at the end of the 20th century contributed to illegal poaching and harvesting.
-Quintis planted their first seeds in 1999, sourced from Mysore in India, and today its sandalwood plantation estate is home to more than 5.5 million sandalwood trees, the largest in the world.
+We planted our first seeds in 1999, sourced from Mysore in India, and today our sandalwood plantation estate is home to more than 5.5 million sandalwood trees, the largest in the world.

-Significant investment was made to reduce its environmental footprint at the company’s steam distillation facility near Albany, which has also garnered a conservation award.
+Significant investment was made to reduce our environmental footprint at our steam distillation facility near Albany, which has also garnered a conservation award.

-Quintis’ Market Innovation Manager Danae Christensen says, “We are working to understand all of the inputs and continue to refine and improve.
+Quintis’ Technical Product Specialist, Dr. Danny Hettiarachchi says, “We are working to understand all of the inputs and continue to refine and improve.
 Distillation is an intensive process.
 The new distillation facility is far more efficient.
 This is something that had been in the making for the past seven years.”

-Conserving and enhancing the biodiversity of surrounding native vegetation with high conservation value is another priority for Quintis.
-Procedures and staff training have been implemented to ensure the identification and protection of rare, threatened, and endangered plants.
+Conserving and enhancing the biodiversity of surrounding native vegetation with high conservation value is another priority for us.
+Procedures and team training have been implemented to ensure the identification and protection of rare, threatened, and endangered plants.
 This protection extends to ensuring wildling sandalwood or host species do not grow outside plantation boundaries.

-In addition to environmental sustainability, Quintis is also dedicated to understanding the impact its operations have on local communities.
-Offering training and employment opportunities and initiatives that support local economies, Quintis can actively participate in local community and engage with traditional land owners to better understand their culture, customs and presence of sacred sites.
-Quintis also holds an ethical trade membership with SEDEX, one of the world’s leading organisations for managing responsible sourcing in supply chains and fighting against modern slavery.
+In addition to environmental sustainability, we are also dedicated to understanding the impact our operations have on local communities.
+Offering training and employment opportunities and initiatives that support local economies, we can actively participate in local community and engage with traditional land owners to better understand their culture, customs and presence of sacred sites.
+We also hold an ethical trade membership with SEDEX, one of the world’s leading organisations for managing responsible sourcing in supply chains and fighting against modern slavery.